Last Updated on December 8, 2022

-The House Of Hipsters’ book club has been reading All The Light We Cannot See this month.
-I really hope no one hates me after reading this post.
-I can’t say I loved it, but I didn’t hate it either.
+House Of Hipsters’ book club has been reading All The Light We Cannot See this month.
+I hope no one hates me after reading this post.
+I can’t say I loved this book, but I didn’t hate it either.
 It was for sure not one of my favorites.
-In fact, if it wasn’t for the book club, I would have put it back on the shelf; however, I felt obligated to read it.
+If it weren’t for the book club, I would have put it back on the shelf; however, I felt obligated to read it.
 It was a beast of a book for me.
 The flowery, embellished written words combo’d with its jumping around in time.
 Oy.
 To be honest, the book made me feel dumb because I was mainly confused.
 I was frustrated and felt I needed a dictionary.
 It was sentences like, “Mazes in nodules on murex shells and in the textures of sycamore bark and inside the hollow bones of eagles.”
 What does that even mean?

 At times I felt I was almost there…I’d get excited thinking here we go, it’s going to get a bit more interesting.
 Only to turn the page feeling defeated and depressed.
 Maybe I’m shallow or trite.
 Maybe if it were to have been written in chronological order, would that have changed my opinion?
 The last few books have time-traveled around without issue.
 Were the time changes too abrupt?
 I don’t know.
 Did you have the same problems?